Let our product defect attorney from Houston, Tx help you handle your case against a product with defects.

 What is a defective product?

 This does not include any defects from the wrong usage of the product.
-So, if you were using the product, not for its proper use and you get hurt, it’s not a product liability case.
+So, if you were using the product not for its proper use and you got hurt, it’s not a product liability case.

 In the United States of America, the Consumer Product Safety Commission (CPSC) is the federal agency that protects the public from risks of serious injury or death from consumer products.
-Aside from managing product recalls all over the country, the CPSC also provides safety education to help promote product safety to both companies and the public.
+Aside from managing product recalls nationwide, the CPSC also provides safety education to help promote product safety to both companies and the public.

 For businesses, CPSC conducts regular safety demonstrations and a network of top testing agencies for businesses to check their products’ quality with a third party.
 They also conduct research and provide reports on what’s happening and new to defective products.